notslow/flocon-course/README.md

 ## Run using VSCode

 VSCode is a common tool for software engineers.
 You will need to install a plugin for VSCode titled "Jupyter Notebook" from the VSCode Marketplace.
 You will also  need to ensure the `ipykernel` python module is installed and available in your environment.
-The install the dependencies:
+Then download the notebook files for the course:

+1. Clone the file from github: `git clone https://github.com/notslow/flocon-course.git`
+2. Download and unpack the source files directly: [https://github.com/notslow/flocon-course/releases/tag/v2021](https://github.com/notslow/flocon-course/releases/tag/v2021)

+Finally, install the dependencies using one of the following methods:

 1. Evaluate `dependencies.ipynb` via Jupyter Notebooks.
-2. Open a terminal from the "New" drop down menu in the top right of your screen, then type `pip install -r requirements.txt` at the prompt
+2. Open a new terminal window then type `pip install -r requirements.txt` at the prompt